 Where is it spreading?

 The original strain of the disease was not transmitted outside of the Greyhound breed.
 The return of Alabama Rot appears to have mutated, however, and is not specific to one particular breed.

 It’s spreading, and every breed is at risk.

-Symptoms of Alabama Rot include oozing skin sores and deterioration in the blood vessels, skin, and kidneys, eventually leading to kidney failure and tissue death.
+Symptoms of Alabama Rot include oozing skin sores and deterioration in the blood vessels, skin, and kidneys, the RSPCA reports, eventually leading to kidney failure and tissue death.

 Dr. Fiona Macdonald, a doctor who works primarily with fish, has another theory.
 Macdonald has seen a similar condition, aeromonas hydrophily, in in fresh and saltwater fish.